 (Spring Semester Only; Evening Sections Only) Examines techniques and procedures used in cost determination, with attention given to managerial use of cost data for control and decision making, and methods of data accumulation.
-Prerequisite(s): C or better in ACCT 132 and either MATH 116 or MATH 16B.
-(PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)
+Prerequisite(s): C or better in ACCT 132 and MATH 116 or higher.
+(PCS 1.1, 3 credit hours -